- Human monocytes are purified from PBMCs of healthy blood donors sourced from a world-renowned blood center

 Following enrichment, a small aliquot of cells was taken to test for post-sort purity by flow cytometry analysis.
 Purity of monocytes, as defined by CD14 expression, was > 94% (Figure 1).

 Figure 1.
-Purity of monocytes after negative magnetic isolation from PBMCs.
-Human PBMCs were incubated with antibodies against T cells, B cells, NK cells, dendritic cells, granulocytes, and erythrocytes and subjected to negative magnetic isolation to obtain untouched monocytes.
+Purity of monocytes after positive magnetic isolation from PBMCs.
+Human PBMCs were incubated with antibodies against a monocyte cell-specific marker and subsequently subjected to a magnet to obtain positively selected monocytes.
 A small aliquot was taken after selection to evaluate post-sort purity (right).
 Percent of CD14+ cells in PBMCs is also shown (left).

 Cryopreservation and storage